Sourabhk20/vsd-hdp/README.md

      Here, if earlier instruction is reset then for the next instruction PC address should start at zero and for other case it is incremented by 32'd4.

+  Instruction memory:
+     The address from the pc is given to the instruction memory to fetch that instruction.

+  Register types: